ajithkota12/-API-INTEGRATION/README.md

 MENTOR : NEELA SANTOSH

 DESCRIPTION :

-📌 Project Overview:
+📌 Project Overview
-The Weather App is a simple and interactive web application that allows users to check real-time weather information for different cities.
-Built using React.js, this app fetches weather data from the OpenWeather API and displays details like temperature, wind speed, weather conditions, and the current date & time.
+The Weather App is a real-time weather information platform that allows users to check the current weather conditions of different cities.
+This web application is developed using React.js and fetches live weather data from the OpenWeather API.
+It displays essential weather details such as temperature, wind speed, weather description, and the current date & time.
+The app is designed with a user-friendly interface, making it easy for users to enter a city name and instantly retrieve weather data.

+This project primarily focuses on API integration, state management in React, and UI responsiveness using CSS.
+The application dynamically updates the weather information upon user input and ensures a smooth user experience with real-time data fetching.

-🎯 Features:
+🎯 Features Implemented
-✅ Live Weather Updates – Fetches real-time weather data from OpenWeather API.
+🔄 Live Weather Updates

+The app retrieves real-time weather data using the OpenWeather API whenever a user searches for a city.

+The API response includes weather conditions, temperature, and wind speed.

+🔍 City-Based Search

-✅ City-Based Search – Users can enter a city name to retrieve weather details.
+Users can enter the name of any city in the search bar to get weather details.

-✅ User-Friendly Interface – Simple and visually appealing UI using CSS.
+The app processes the input dynamically and fetches data from the API.

+🕒 Real-Time Date and Time Display

-✅ Dynamic Date & Time – Uses moment.js to display the current date and time.
+The app uses Moment.js to display the current date and time dynamically.

-✅ Error Handling – Displays an alert if the city is not found.
+The date updates automatically, ensuring accurate weather information.

+🎨 Simple and Clean UI

+Designed with CSS to create an appealing and user-friendly interface.

+The app uses Google Fonts, Animate.css, and FontAwesome for enhanced styling.

+📶 API Integration with Fetch

+Weather data is retrieved using the fetch() method in JavaScript.

+The app processes the API response and dynamically updates the UI.

+🚨 Error Handling for Invalid Inputs

+If a user enters an invalid city name, an error message is displayed.

+The app ensures that users receive feedback when a location is not found.

+📱 Responsive Design

-✅ Responsive Design – Works well on both desktop and mobile devices.
+The app is designed to be fully responsive and works on both desktop and mobile devices.

+Uses @media queries in CSS for mobile-friendly design.

-🛠️ Tech Stack:
+🛠️ Technologies Used
-Frontend: React.js, HTML, CSS
+Frontend Framework: React.js

 Data Fetching: Fetch API

+State Management: React useState Hook

-Styling: CSS, Google Fonts, Animate.css
+Styling: CSS, Google Fonts, FontAwesome, Animate.css

-Date Formatting: Moment.js
+Date & Time Formatting: Moment.js

 API Used: OpenWeather API

-📌 How It Works:
+📌 How It Works
+User Input Handling:

-The user enters a city name and clicks the "Get Weather" button.
+The user enters a city name in the text box and clicks the "Get Weather" button.

+Fetching Data from API:

-The app sends a request to the OpenWeather API to fetch the weather data.
+The app makes a request to the OpenWeather API using the fetch() method.

-The response is displayed,
-showing:
+The API responds with weather information such as temperature, weather condition, and wind speed.

+Displaying Weather Information:

+The app dynamically updates the UI to show:

 City Name